 |Cartesian Product||Cross Join|

-Equi Join: This type of Join involves primary and foreign key relation.
+Equi Join: This type of Join involves primary and foreign key relations.
 Equi Join is also called Simple or Inner Joins.

 Self Join: Joining a table to itself.

-Cross Join: Cross Join clause produces the cross-product of two tables.
-This is same as a Cartesian product between the two tables.
+The Cross Join clause produces the cross-product of two tables.
+This is the same as a Cartesian product between the two tables.

-Natural Joins: Is used to join two tables automatically based on the columns which have matching data types and names, using the keyword NATURAL JOIN.
+This is used to join two tables automatically based on the columns which have matching data types and names, using the keyword NATURAL JOIN.
 It is equal to the Equi-Join.
-If the columns have the same names but different data types, than the Natural Join syntax causes an error.
+If the columns have the same names but different data types, then the Natural Join syntax causes an error.

 For ex: Select a.city, b.dept_name from loc a Join dept b USING (loc_id) where loc_id=10;

 Entity: A significant thing about which some information is required.
-For ex: EMPLOYEE (table).
+For exp: EMPLOYEE (table).
 Attribute: Something that describes the entity.
-For ex: empno, empname, empaddress (columns).
+For exp: empno, emp name, emp address (columns).
 Tuple: A row in a relation is called Tuple.